 Types of LLC: Everything You Need to Know

-There are several types of LLC, or Limited Liability Company, just depending on the industry.
-An LLC is a business formation structure that allows the business members to avail themselves of moderate liability as well as more favorable tax treatment under the tax code.
-Since the nineteenth century, there have generally been three forms of business entities:
+Types of LLCs vary depending on the industry.
+An LLC is a business structure that protects the owners and gives the business more favorable tax treatment under the tax code.
+Since the 19th century, there have generally been three forms of business entities:

 - Sole proprietorship